Paul Llewellyn

-Paul Llewellyn (born 8 June 1957) is an Australian politician.
+Paul Vincent Llewellyn (born 8 June 1957) is an Australian politician.
+He was part of the Western Australian Legislative Council from 2005 to 2009, where he represented the South West Region (in the state of Western Australia).

 Early life

 Llewellyn graduated with a Bachelor of Science in biology from Murdoch University in 1977, and a Masters of Science in natural resource management and policy from the University of Western Australia school of Agricultural and Resource Economics in 1984.
 He has worked as an environmental planning and management consultant, a builder, and wind-energy planner.
 He has lived and worked in and around the South West for more than 30 years.

 Parliamentary career

-Llewellyn was elected to the Western Australian Legislative Council at the 2005 state election for the Greens WA as one of the seven members representing the South West region.
+In 2004, Llewellyn was preselected to appear on the 2005 state election for the Greens WA.
+In 2005, he was elected to the Western Australian Legislative Council at the as one of the seven members representing the South West region.
 He was elected for a fixed term, which ran until 21 May 2009.
+In his inaugural 2005 speech, Llewellyn invited the council to imagine the future of Western Australia in the year 2055.

 During his term, he took a leading role in climate, energy and water initiatives.
 He introduced a range of legislative initiatives into the Parliament, including legislation for renewable energy targets, water conservation targets, solar hot water systems, and emissions controls for power stations.
 His motion for a gross feed in tariff for renewable energy technologies was passed unanimously through the upper house in 2009.

 He retired from the parliament on 21 May 2009.